Chat with us on WhatsApp

 • Uncontrolled hypertension

-• Patients allergic to local anaesthetic
+• Patients allergic to local anaesthetics

 • Certain skin conditions, such as keloids and pemphigus